 Eric the Trainer

-Eric the Trainer is a Hollywood trainer with over 27 years of experience in physical transformation.
-He has worked with top actors and musicians, MMA fighters, and the military.
-He runs Eric the Trainer website and you can find him on Facebook, Twitter, and Instagram.
-In his answer, he discusses seeing visual changes in your body as a way to keep you motivated.
+Eric the Trainer was a Hollywood trainer with over 27 years of experience in physical transformation.
+He worked with top actors and musicians, MMA fighters, and the military.
+He ran Eric the Trainer website and he was on Facebook, Twitter, and Instagram.
+In his answer, he emphasized the importance of observing visual changes in your body to stay motivated.
+Eric sadly passed away at the age of 53 on November 24, 2022.

 Staying motivated along the way to building a peak physique is easy because most gyms are covered in mirrors that reflect all of the hard work you’re putting in.
 All those chicken breasts and salad meals, supersets of back and shoulders, and early nights asleep by 9 p.m. really add up.
 By embracing the science of change (exercise, diet, and sleep) you really see a huge difference.